rumors/handbook/operations/benefits.md

 ## Salary

 We’ll direct deposit your pay on the last Friday of every month.
-Talk to Andy to set that up; until then, we’ll cut you a check.
+Talk to Andy to set that up — until then, we’ll cut you a check.
+Payroll is managed by Paychex.
+You can [create an account](https://myapps.paychex.com/) to download pay stubs.

 ## Time off